sinsunsan/sinsunsan.github.io/about.md

 * From 2002 to 2006 I worked in several architecture, landscape and urbanism studio (Agence Ter, Fortier...)
 * From 1994 to 2002 I studied Architecture in Paris and [México](http://mexico.sebastienlucas.com)

-### 1986 - 1995 : Prehistory of code
+### 1986 - 1995 : Code prehistory period

 * In 1986 I developed my first game using a Amstrad CPC 6128.
 The scenario of the game was a plane launching missiles on boats.
-The missiles were ASCII characters !
+The missiles were ASCII symbols!
 * In 1977 I was born the year Apple Inc. get incorporated, Voyager probe started its journey and Centre Pompidou museum erected in Paris

 ![First mac computer]({{site.baseurl}}/images/mac.jpg)